 In 2019, Honda participated in a joint project with Moriwaki and Althea, entering the WorldSBK championship with an HRC-supported outfit, the Moriwaki Althea Honda Team, which fielded Leon Camier and Ryuichi Kiyonari on CBR1000RR SP2 machines.
 The season proved quite challenging but was at the same time fruitful with a view to 2020 activities.

-In 2020 HRC returns to WorldSBK with Team HRC, a full factory team, based in the same HRC Europe office (in Barcelona, Spain) as MotoGP and Dakar.
+In 2020 Honda returned to WorldSBK with Team HRC, a full factory team, based in the same HRC Europe office (in Barcelona, Spain) as MotoGP and Dakar.

-HRC has signed 2019 WorldSBK runner-up Alvaro Bautista, and Leon Haslam, two highly competitive and very experienced riders, to race its CBR1000RR-R SP Fireblade, a brand-new machine, created with a clear focus on track performance.
+HRC signed 2019 WorldSBK runner-up Alvaro Bautista, and Leon Haslam, two highly competitive and very experienced riders, to race its CBR1000RR-R SP FIREBLADE, a brand-new, very powerful machine, created with a clear focus on track performance.